cfpb/grasshopper-parser/README.md

 [![Build Status](https://travis-ci.org/cfpb/grasshopper-parser.svg)](https://travis-ci.org/cfpb/grasshopper-parser)
 [![Coverage Status](https://coveralls.io/repos/cfpb/grasshopper-parser/badge.svg?branch=master)](https://coveralls.io/r/cfpb/grasshopper-parser?branch=master)

-US Address parser for the [Grasshopper](https://github.com/cfpb/grasshopper) project.
-Provides a simple microservice that breaks an address string into its components.
+Simple microservice for parsing US address strings into their component parts.
+This project is used by the [Grasshopper](https://github.com/cfpb/grasshopper) geocoding service, but can also be used for general-purpose address parsing.

 ## Requirements